tiagoprn/pydo/DEV-DIARY.md

             - [ ] Abstract class "Notification" with Abstract method "notify"
                 - [ ] Derive an "E-mail notification" class from this one
     - [ ] ARCHITECTURE.md: Document how it will work
-- [ ] seed the database with some tasks
+- [ ] populate the database with some tasks - using a `flask shell` script; add command to the Makefile
 - [ ] Dockerize (update Dockerfile)
 - [ ] revise the README.md once more
 - [ ] use "git-secret": migrate `.env.JWT_SECRET_KEY` to there